 In smaller cities in the south of France, utility bills can be much cheaper thanks to the clement weather all year round.
 Read more in our guide to utilities in France.

-The cost of electricity in France is not high compared to EU standards.
+The cost of electricity in France is not high in comparison to EU standards.
 The average cost of electricity in France is around €0.15 per KWh, lower than the EU average of €0.20.

 The cost of Internet in France is also relative, with basic packages starting from around €20–€30 per month.
 If you have a television, you will also need to account for the cost of an annual television licence (€139 in 2019).
 Read more in our guide to telephone, Internet and television in France.